nancywa1/just-e-commerce/README.md

 AS A manager at an internet retail company
-I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies Post Request
+I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies.

+Post Request
 <img width="1423" alt="image" src="https://user-images.githubusercontent.com/96856996/165221660-a38980be-4016-494c-bb5f-cca75ae93787.png">
 Get Request